 For example, because of the vulnerability of pedestrians and cyclists, they are involved in a disproportionate number of serious injury and fatal collisions at intersections.
 Factors that include a roadway functional classification, roadway operating speed, current and projected user demand, adjacent context, and community goals, present a challenge in creating geometric designs that adequately recognize and provide for a mix of transportation modes and trip types, and reflect the priority that each should be given.
 This can be particularly difficult for certain intermediate-speed situations, which present a combination of multimodal features that may not integrate well or be congruent with each other.
 The design process should apply to roadways of all types, but particularly those in an environment of limited right-of-way, congested traffic conditions, and other routine multimodal design challenges.
 In addition, there was a need for a methodology for optimizing the balance of tradeoffs between geometric design elements and safety and operational performance for all users of these facilities.

-The objective of this research is to develop a set of integrated guidelines that will help designers accomodate all users in the design of low- and intermediate-speed roadways, including:
+Under NCHRP Project 15-48, Gresham, Smith and Partners was asked to develop a set of integrated guidelines that will help designers accommodate all users in the design of low- and intermediate-speed roadways, including:

-- Methods that can be used to identify the mix of users that need to be served on various roadway functional classifications (context, area types, etc.) and speed categories (low and intermediate speeds);
+- Methods to identify the mix of users that need to be served on various roadway functional classifications (context, area types, etc.) and speed categories (low and intermediate speeds);

-- A methodology supported by empirically based research that can balance and optimize how geometric design elements provide for safe and effective operation;
+- Methodologies supported by empirically based research and best practices that can balance and optimize how geometric design elements provide for safe and effective operation;

 - Geometric design parameters for the types and designs of facilities to serve all users, and;